syntevo/syntevo.github.io/SmartGit/HowTos/Inspecting-SmartGit-s-process-using-VisualVM.md

 >
 >
 >If you can't connect to *SmartGitUpdater* VM, try again running
->JVisualVM as administrator, because SmartGitUpdater is usually invoked
+>VisualVM as administrator, because SmartGitUpdater is usually invoked
 >with administrative privileges, too.
 >
 >